-Will they know how to boil pasta, remember to dress warm, wake up and get ready for university on their own, as well as being able to make friends with the right people?
+Will they know how to boil pasta, remember to dress warm, wake up and get ready for university on their own, in addition to being able to make friends with the right people?
 Will they know how to process the fact that a murder that may occur right outside their student accommodation’s doorstep?

 It is standard for a parent to worry over their child’s ability to protect themselves of unfortunate events after setting them off to university life.
-However, being worried about their children having to literally protect themselves from drug related crimes and murders occurring just a few feet from their student accommodation’s bedroom, is all but a standard part of the procedure.
+However, being worried about their children having to literally protect themselves from drug related crimes, murders even, occurring just a few feet from their student accommodation’s bedroom, is all but a standard part of the procedure.

 Of course, parents are not the only ones that suffer from the change and the ‘empty nest’ syndrome.
 Many students moving in to student accommodation find themselves in the position of having to feed and maintain themselves for the very first time.
 Some may have never spent a night away from home or the people who make them feel safe before moving into halls.
 This radical change can be very scary and student accommodation is just about the very last ‘bubble of safety’ before entering the real world.